 “Ours is a community rooted in purpose, guided by our founding values, and poised to lead in education and research in the 21st century,” Liebowitz has said of Brandeis.
 “It is our charge, our opportunity now, to reignite the flame of our mission for a new generation.”

 The New York City native served as president of Middlebury from 2004-15.
-In all, he spent 32 years on the faculty as a professor of geography and Russian studies at the liberal arts college in Vermont, including seven as provost, from 1997-2004.
+In all, he spent 32 years as a professor of geography and Russian studies at the liberal arts college in Vermont, including seven as provost, from 1997-2004.

 Liebowitz had a transformative impact on Middlebury.
-Under his leadership, Middlebury made enormous academic, programmatic, reputational, and financial strides, including the successful completion of a $500 million capital campaign, which surpassed its goal.
+Under his leadership, the college made enormous academic, programmatic, reputational, and financial strides, including the successful completion of a $500 million capital campaign, which surpassed its goal.

-During his tenure, the college added 120 endowed student scholarships and 16 endowed faculty positions; expanded its impressive roster of immersive language schools; acquired the Monterey Institute of International Studies, a graduate school with a distinguished history; added 23 Schools Abroad sites; and opened the Center for Social Entrepreneurship as well as the School of the Environment, an intensive summer environmental studies program.
+During his tenure, Middlebury added 120 endowed student scholarships and 16 endowed faculty positions, acquired the Monterey Institute of International Studies, and opened the Center for Social Entrepreneurship as well as the School of the Environment.

-In 2009, Time magazine named him one of the 10 best U.S. college presidents for championing Middlebury’s ambitious goal to become carbon neutral by 2016, less than a decade after it announced the initiative.
+In 2009, Time magazine named Liebowitz one of the 10 best U.S. college presidents, for championing Middlebury’s ambitious goal to become carbon-neutral by 2016, less than a decade after it announced the initiative.

 His current research focuses on higher education.
-During the past academic year (2015-16), Liebowitz and his wife, Jessica, began a multiyear research project on the future of U.S. doctoral education.
+He is now working on a multiyear research project with his wife, Jessica, on the future of U.S. doctoral education.

-The Liebowitzes and their three children live in Newton, Mass.
+The Liebowitzes and their three children live in Newton, Massachusetts.